metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 Optional:

-- `when_can_borrow` (String) whenCanBorrow determines whether a workload should try the next flavorbefore borrowing in current flavor.
-The possible values are:- 'Borrow' (default): allocate in current flavor if borrowing  is possible.- 'TryNextFlavor': try next flavor even if the current  flavor has enough resources to borrow.
+- `when_can_borrow` (String) whenCanBorrow determines whether a workload should try the next flavor before borrowing in current flavor.
+The possible values are: - 'Borrow' (default): allocate in current flavor if borrowing is possible. - 'TryNextFlavor': try next flavor even if the current flavor has enough resources to borrow.
-- `when_can_preempt` (String) whenCanPreempt determines whether a workload should try the next flavorbefore borrowing in current flavor.
-The possible values are:- 'Preempt': allocate in current flavor if it's possible to preempt some workloads.- 'TryNextFlavor' (default): try next flavor even if there are enough  candidates for preemption in the current flavor.
+- `when_can_preempt` (String) whenCanPreempt determines whether a workload should try the next flavor before borrowing in current flavor.
+The possible values are: - 'Preempt': allocate in current flavor if it's possible to preempt some workloads. - 'TryNextFlavor' (default): try next flavor even if there are enough candidates for preemption in the current flavor.

 <a id="nestedatt--spec--namespace_selector"></a>